freeCodeCamp/freeCodeCamp/guide/english/user-experience-research/data-driven-design/index.md

 An effective A/B test can tell you which version of your tested element is more popular among customers.

-For example: If you want to redesign your home-page using data driven design approach, you can conduct A/B test with two different designs of the home-page and directing a few of users on first version of the design, while directing other users on the second version.
+For example: If you want to redesign your home-page using data driven design approach, you can conduct A/B tests with two different designs of the home-page.
+You could direct a few users onto the first version of the design, while directing other users onto the second version.
 With a test like this, you can find out which version retains or converts more users during a specific test duration.

 There are many free and premium tools available to conduct A/B testing.
 The most popular ones are: